p-koo/squid-nn-old/docs/source/installation.rst

 For older DNNs that require inference via Tensorflow 1.x, Python 2.x is required which is not supported by MAVE-NN.
 Users will need to create separate environments in this case:

-    1. An environment with Tensorflow 1.x and Python 2.x for generating *in silico* MAVE data
+    1. Tensorflow 1.x and Python 2.x environment for generating *in silico* MAVE data
-    2. An environment with Tensorflow 2.x and Python 3.x for training MAVE-NN models
+    2. Tensorflow 2.x and Python 3.x environment for training MAVE-NN models